AvroraPolnareff/artemisrgb-nix/README.md

 ```
 ## Caveats
 - Some devices plugins seems not to be working (`Artemis.Plugins.Devices.Wooting` as an example)
-- There is no way to install the app without flakes
 - There is no macos build right now
 - It is not possible to customize what plugins should be moved in the final package